 Introns are interruptions in the text of eukaryotic genes.
 Every time the genome is replicated, they are replicated right along with it.
 For Richard Dawkins, introns are an example of pure "selfish DNA," out for its own survival only.
 But for the survival of any creature whose genes carry them, introns are a problem to solve.
 Somehow, at some stage, introns have to be removed before the ultimate product of the gene, the protein, can be made without error.

 By 1980 biologists had discovered that eukaryotic cells have an elaborate mechanism for doing the necessary editing.
 First, the whole DNA sequence, with introns, is transcribed into RNA.
-Then, within the cell nucleus, targeted arrays of enzymes and other proteins in complexes called spliceosomes locate the introns, snip them out, and splice the RNA back together.
+Then, within the cell nucleus, specialized arrays of enzymes in complexes called spliceosomes locate the introns, snip them out, and splice the RNA back together.
 It all must happen with absolutely perfect precision.
 If the cut or splice is one nucleotide out of place, a "frameshift error" would ruin the entire protein.
 Only after this precise editing does the RNA pass out of the nucleus, to a ribosome, to be translated into protein.

 Introns Early?
 Introns Late?